saicaca/fuwari/README.md

 # Fuwari

 > [!WARNING]
 > This project is still very unfinished and the code is quite messy.
+Features may be changed or removed in the future.

 Fuwari (not the final name maybe) is a static blog template built with [Astro](https://astro.build), a refactored version of [hexo-theme-vivia](https://github.com/saicaca/hexo-theme-vivia).